Clean Blogging

 But does anyone stop to think about what happens to our old stuff that we throw away?
 Or how much of our perfectly good stuff ends up in landfills?
 And how much of that stuff gets burned, or dumped, or even shipped to another country?
 Or how much it costs to make that stuff and to ship that stuff.

 Water bottles are another example of a detrimental product we purchase because we are over consumers.
 Since I already went into detail about bottled v. tap water, I won't rewrite is all again.
-You can visit my post entitled "H20h?" here
+You can visit my post entitled "H20h?" here.

 A huge topic of environmental concern today is overpopulation.
 I believe that in this issue, again, over consumption reigns.
 Again, over consumption involves the extraction, production, distribution, consumption, and disposal of things.
 We as Americans only ever consider the consumption aspect.